Skip to content

 January 5, 2008, Louisville exploded on a 32-9 run out of halftime on its way to a convincing 89-75 victory at Rupp Arena.
 Louisville ended a three-game losing streak in the bitter rivalry.

-January 5, 2009, Bob Baggage, an influential lobbyist, and Adam Edelen, Governor S. Beshear’s top aid, dissolved a land development company after failing to disclose the business deal in violation of the state’s ethics law.
+January 5, 2009, Bob Baggage, an influential lobbyist, and Adam Edelen, Governor S. Beshear’s top aid, dissolved a land development company after they violated the state’s ethics law for not disclosing it.
 Mr. Babbage said it was an omission of paperwork.
-The governor backed the partnership, claiming, “everyone has a right to make a living.”
+Governor S. Beshear backed the partnership, claiming, “Everyone has a right to make a living.”

 January 5, 2011, a historic event occurred in Washington, D.C.
 For the 1st time in congressional history, a child served in the Senate while the parent simultaneously served in the House.
 V.P.
 J. Biden swore in Rand Paul as the Junior Senator for Kentucky.
 The V.P. also swore in Ron Paul for his 12th term as a congressman for Texas.

-January 5, 2020, Louisville native Justin Thomas won the PGA Sentry Tournament of Champions in a three-person playoff for his 3rd victory in his last six starts to earn his 12th career victory.
+January 5, 2020, Louisville native Justin Thomas won the PGA Sentry Tournament of Champions in a three-person playoff for his 3rd victory in his last six starts to earn his 12th career title.

 January 5, 2021, taking advantage of their supermajorities in Kentucky’s House and Senate, Republicans began to push through ten priority bills to strengthen the General Assembly and weaken the executive branch.